 The starting point of Scope's methodology is the sponsor credit rating.
-A particularly important aspect of the agency's analysis is the regulatory framework and the resolution regime.
+The regulatory framework, resolution regime, and systemic importance are of great consequence in the agency's analysis.
 It means that an issuer rating can be increased by up to four notches if the resolution regime supports covered bond holders' dual recourse and by up to two additional notches if the regulatory framework allows for easy and immediate access to the cover pool in case of sponsor default.
 The rating agency considers that after the implementation of the BRRD, the probability that a sponsor would have to use cover pool assets to guarantee its covered bond issue commitments would fall.
 Scope analyzes whether the program can be affected by a moratorium or an insolvency event by the sponsor, determines whether the regulatory framework ensures the continuity of the payments on the outstanding privileged liabilities thus reducing the probability of default on the covered bonds.

-Then, Scope as an agency focuses on the quality of the cover pool assets: a maximum three-notch uplift may be granted.
+Secondly, Scope's analysis focuses on the quality of the cover pool's assets and their resilience in times of stress: an upgrade of up to three more notches can be granted.
 Scope examines the eligibility criteria set out in the regulatory framework or in the program documentation to assess the minimum cover pool credit quality.